-Professor Heitzman's research interests include the role of accounting information, taxes, and incentives in mergers and acquisitions and the effect of taxes on business decisions and asset prices.
-He has teaching interests in financial accounting and taxes and business strategy.
-Previously, he was a senior fund accountant for the Office of Sponsored Projects at the University of Arizona.
-He is a Certified Public Accountant in Arizona and was a recipient of the Deloitte Foundation Doctoral Fellowship in 2004.
+Professor Heitzman's research interests include the role of accounting information, taxes, and agency conflicts in mergers and acquisitions and the effect of taxes on business decisions and asset prices.
+His work has been published in the Journal of Accounting and Economics, the Journal of Financial Economics, and the Journal of Accounting Research.
+He has teaching interests in financial and managerial accounting as well as taxes and business strategy.
+He is currently serving as associate editor for the Journal of Accounting and Economics.

-B.S., Business Economics, Eastern Oregon University M.Acc., University of Arizona Ph.D., Management (Accounting and Finance), University of Arizona
+BS, Business Economics, Eastern Oregon University MAcc, University of Arizona PhD, Management (Accounting and Finance), University of Arizona